 - Aortic aneurysm, a bulge or weakened spot in your aorta

 Fact 4: It can be treated if necessary

 If you have a bicuspid aortic valve that does not cause symptoms or other health problems, you may not need treatment.
 Your doctor may choose to keep an eye on you to make sure that you don’t develop symptoms or other conditions.

 Most people with symptoms who are diagnosed with aortic valve or aortic conditions need surgery to repair or replace the valve and/or aorta.
 Your surgeon will take your condition, medical history, and quality of life into account before deciding what is best for you.

-What Should I Ask My Surgeon About My Bicuspid Aortic Valve?
+What Should I Ask My Surgeon?

 When talking with your surgeon, it’s a good idea to ask questions about your condition and treatment.
 Even if they seem simple, some questions can include: